Somerset recycle sites are managed by Biffa on behalf of Somerset Council.

 - Keep your personal belongings and car secure when you are away from your vehicle.

-- Follow all of the site instruction signs and safety notices.
+- Follow all site instruction signs and safety notices.

 - Wear footwear that covers and protects your feet.
 Open toed footwear is not suitable.